tuda-parallel/TMIO/README.md

   </p>
 </div>

 This repository contains the TMIO source code.
 TMIO is a C++ tracing library that can be easily attached to existing code to monitor MPI-IO online.
 The tool traces synchronous as well as asynchronous I/O.
-TMIO offers a C as well as a c++ interface.
+TMIO offers a C as well as a C++ interface.
 We provide two methods for linking the library to the application, depending on whether the information is used for [offline](#offline-analysis) or [online](#online-analysis) analysis.

-The generated file can be easily examined with all provided tools from the [FTIO](https://github.com/tuda-parallel/FTIO) repo to:
-1. find the period of the I/O phases [offline](https://github.com/tuda-parallel/FTIO#usage) or [online](https://github.com/tuda-parallel/FTIO/blob/main/docs/approach.md#online-prediction)
-2. visualize the results with [`ioplot`](https://github.com/tuda-parallel/FTIO/blob/main/docs/tools.md#ioplot)
-3. parse using [`ioparse`](https://github.com/tuda-parallel/FTIO/blob/main/docs/tools.md#ioparse) several trace files to a single profile to examine with [Extra-P](https://github.com/extra-p/extrap)
+The obtained traces can be analyzed as explained here [Exploring the Traces](#exploring-the-traces).